hooopo/repo-track-pipeline/README.md

 ![image](https://user-images.githubusercontent.com/63877/233132878-b6879d1c-272b-4db5-93f6-587f4d64b72a.png)

-Note: Repo-Track-Pipeline is crash-safe.
+Note: repo-track-pipeline is crash-safe.
 If the pipeline fails for any reason, you can manually run GitHub Actions again without worrying about data corruption.
 Additionally, GitHub Actions will automatically run every 3 hours.

 ## FAQ

 ### Difference with [OSSInsight](https://ossinsight.io/)

-The difference between "repo track pipeline" and "OSSInsight" is that the data for "repo track pipeline" comes from GitHub GraphQL API.
+The difference between repo-track-pipeline and OSSInsight is that the data for repo-track-pipeline comes from GitHub GraphQL API.
 As long as you have a GitHub access token, you can use an incremental way to synchronize all public data for the project (including the repo, pull request, issue, stars, users, etc.), and all of this data is accurate.
-On the other hand, the data for "OSSInsight" comes from gharchive, which in turn comes from the GitHub REST API.
+On the other hand, the data for OSSInsight comes from gharchive.org, which in turn comes from the GitHub REST API.
 Due to the limitations of the GitHub API and the stability issues of the gharchive service, the data is less accurate, and some dimensional data may be missing, such as user information.

 ## Contributing